 But it should be noted that a variable rate can help you save a lot of money in a low-interest market.

 The repayment term must also be observed closely as a shorter repayment may seem to have high payments to be made.
 But they can help get rid of the loan faster.
 While loans with a longer repayment term may seem to have payments with lesser amounts to be met each month in the overall life of the loan you would have spent a lot more on interest payments.

 If you do have federal loans then there are high chances of you considering a federal repayment option.
-One of the repayment options which are worth considering are the income-driven repayment plans these include the Income-Based Repayment plan, Income -Contingent Repayment Plan, PAYE and REPAYE which aim to lower the monthly payments to be made and make the payments more manageable.
+One of the repayment options which are worth considering is the income-driven repayment plans these include the Income-Based Repayment plan, Income -Contingent Repayment Plan, PAYE, and REPAYE which aim to lower the monthly payments to be made and make the payments more manageable.

-It is important that these programs are need-based and are specific to certain eligible borrowers.
+These programs must be need-based and are specific to certain eligible borrowers.
 There are some drawbacks with income-driven plans as they tend to pay higher interest payments and the recipients of loan forgiveness through an income-driven repayment plan are hit with a huge tax bill for the forgiven amount.
-These plans do make your loans manageable but be prepared for a high tax bill at the end.
+These plans do make your loans manageable but are prepared for a high tax bill at the end.

-Loan forgiveness are either public like the PSLF or are specific like:
+Loan forgiveness is either public like the PSLF or are specific like:

 Loan Forgiveness for Teachers

 If you choose to refinance your federal loans and you are working in a profession mentioned with the forgiveness programs above then you will no longer be eligible for them.